ModusVivendi/dur-displays/readme.md

 ------------

   * Windows - Python 2.7
-  * Linux - Python 2.7 or Python 3

 Configuration
 ------------

-Open up `config` and make the values correspond to your POP compatible e-mail server, username, and password.
+Open up `config` and make the values correspond to your POP compatible e-mail server, username, and password.  gmail is recommended.

 Installation
 ------------